 All statutory provisions are in the Administrative Procedure Act, Title 5 of the U.S.C.
 Each class will cover one bullet point worth of material.

-Each class will also have a 15-20 minute recorded prelecture uploaded to the class website that you should listen to before class.
+Each class will also have a Powerpoint prelecture uploaded to the class website that you should listen to before class.